Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 #### Creating Regex Objects

 * Need to import the `re` module
-* to create a regex, you need to store in a variable and use `re.compile(regexpattern)`
+* to create a regex,you need to store in a variable and use `re.compile(regexpattern)`

 ---